 Of David

-Judge, O Lord, those who do me injustice; make war on those who war against me.
+Judge, O Lord, those who do me injustice; make war on those who fight against me.

 Lay hold of weapon and shield and arise to help me.

-Draw forth the sword and shut the way against those who persecute me; say to my soul: I am thy salvation.
+Draw the sword and shut the way against those who persecute me; say to my soul: I am thy salvation.

-May those who seek soul be ashamed and confounded, may those who devise evils against me be turned back and put to shame.
+Let them be ashamed and confounded who seek after my soul; may those who devise evils against me be turned back and put to shame.

-May they be like chaff in the face of the wind, an angel of the Lord afflicting them.
+Let them be like dust in the face of the wind, an angel of the Lord afflicting them.

-May their way be darkness and sliding, an angel of the Lord pursuing them.
+Let their way be darkness and sliding, an angel of the Lord pursuing them.

-For without a cause they have hidden their snare of corruption for me, without reason they have reproached my soul.
+For without a cause they hid their snare of corruption for me, without reason they have reproached my soul.

-May a snare come upon him, may the trap he has set catch him, may he fall into his very own snare.
+Let a snare come upon him, may the trap he has set catch him; may he fall into his own net.

 But my soul shall rejoice in the Lord, it shall delight in his salvation.

-All my bones shall say: Lord, Lord, who is like thee, delivering the poor from hands of those who are stronger than he, the poor and needy from those who despoil him.
+All my bones shall say: Lord, Lord, who is like thee, delivering the poor from hands of those who are stronger than he, the poor and needy from those who despoil him?

 Unjust witnesses rose up against me, asking me things I knew not.